frankobjank/flask_games/README.md

 ## Games

-Currently includes Minesweeper.
-I'm planning to add card games 31, cribbage, and natac.
+A quick and easy way to play board games with friends online.
+I'm currently working on adding the card game 31 and plan to add cribbage, and natac.

-Current site deployed at: [My Minesweeper](https://frankobjank.pythonanywhere.com/)
+Minesweeper (first version of this project) is deployed at: [My Minesweeper](https://frankobjank.pythonanywhere.com/)